Skip to main content

 The Welsh Government has provided advice in the guide for sponsors on responding in the event that a person(s) from Ukraine does not arrive at their address as expected.
 This includes making reasonable efforts to contact and locate the person(s) from Ukraine and in event that these attempts are unsuccessful, to make a missing person(s) report to the police.

-In cases where we have been informed by UK Government that a person(s) has arrived in the UK on the Homes for Ukraine Super Sponsor Scheme but have been uncontactable by the Contact Centre.
-Contact Centre staff will report the person as missing to the police on 101.
+In cases where we have been informed by UK Government that a person(s) has arrived in the UK on the Homes for Ukraine Super Sponsor Scheme but have been uncontactable by the National Advisory Service (NAS), staff there will report the person as missing to the police on 101.

-In cases where a person(s) from Ukraine have been contacted by Contact Centre staff and have failed to arrive at initial temporary accommodation, the local authority providing wraparound support into the temporary accommodation is required to report the person(s) as missing to the police on 101.
+In cases where a person(s) from Ukraine have been contacted by NAS staff and have failed to arrive at initial accommodation, the local authority providing wraparound support into the temporary accommodation is required to report the person(s) as missing to the police on 101.

-In cases where a person(s) from Ukraine is being hosted on the Ukraine Family Scheme or the Homes for Ukraine Individual Sponsor Scheme and they fail to arrive at their agreed host sponsor, the host sponsor is required to report the person as missing to the police on 101.
+In cases where a person(s) from Ukraine is being hosted on the Homes for Ukraine Individual Sponsor Scheme and they fail to arrive at their agreed host sponsor, the host sponsor is required to report the person as missing to the police on 101.

 Violence against Women, Domestic Abuse and Sexual Violence